cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

   This is also one of the pre-commit hook but it is also advisable to run it at least once a week.

+## Bundle size analysis
+ From the client folder
+- Run `npm run build -- --stats ` then
+- Run ` npx webpack-bundle-analyzer build/bundle-stats.json `

+The above commands might be added to the package.json if we are so inclined

+This will help in visualizing the bundle size, seeing bundles that might not be required in production, etc,.

 ## CI Pipeline

 We use CircleCI for our pipeline.
 [Link to pipeline](https://app.circleci.com/pipelines/github/twlabs/cloud-carbon-footprint).